francescapunzetti/hyperbolic_patch/README.md

 # Hyperbolic Patch

 ## Project

-The aim of this project is to create an hyperbolic patch starting from a given image.
+The aim of this project is to create hyperbolic patches starting from a given image.

-This method is mainly used for histological images for neural networks; indeed this images could have high dimensions and in general pictures with dimensions larger than 512x512 pixels require a lot of time to be elaborated by a neural network, when it's possible.
+This method is mainly used for histological images for neural networks; indeed this images could have high dimensions and in general pictures with dimensions larger than 512x512 pixels require a lot of time to be elaborated by a neural network.

-The solution consists into divid the original image in subsection; the center of the image mantain the same dimensions, the peripherical sections instead are scaled in both the direction by $\frac{1}{2^{n-1}}$ where *n* is and integer number, equal to 1 for the centered senctions and increases in function of the distance from the center.
+The solution consists into divide the original image in subsection; then starting from a chosen section in the image, that will maintain the same dimensions, the peripherical sections are scaled in both the direction by $\frac{1}{2^{n-1}}$ where *n* is and integer number, equal to 1 for the centered sections and increases in function of the distance from the center.

 This scaling takes into account both direction: